ElektronikaDonBosco/Blind-eye/README.md

 ![](assets/2023-05-03_101412.png)

 2 - The NodeMCU must connect to the Wi-Fi to get information from the jetson nano.
 We must set the Wi-Fi network and the password of the network in the NodeMCU code.
 It may be necessary to change the Wi-Fi of the ESP8266 (NodeMCU) in line 13 of the code.
+You have that code inside the folder "Arduino"

 ![](assets/2023-05-03_101304.png)